DynamicGenetics/Epicosm/README.md

 `python epicosm.py [your run flags]`

 Before running Epicosm, you must:
-1. Provide a list of user screen names in a file called `user_list` at the top level of the Epicosm directory.
+1. Provide a list of user screen names in a file called `user_list.txt` at the top level of the Epicosm directory.
 The user list must be a plain text file, with a single user name (twitter screen name) per line.
 You can start each name with the `@` symbol or not; Epicosm will recognise either.
 2. You will also need to supply Twitter API credentials by editing the `bearer_token.py` file in the top level of the Epicosm directory (there are further instructions inside the file).
 This needs to be your own bearer token from your Twitter developer account.
 3. Install MongoDB version 4 or higher.
 It does not need to be running when you start Epicosm: the script will check MongoDB's status, and start it if it is not already running.
 The working data base will be stored in Epicosm’s top level directory.
 4. Install Epicosm’s Python dependencies.
 They are listed in the  `requirements.txt` file, and these can be installed with a command such as